 ^{}This rate took effect on January 18, 2008, when it increased from 6% per P.A.
 95-0709.
-The actual employer contribution as a percent of payroll is less than 12% in FY2009 due to the credit for pension obligation bond debt service payments.
-The FY2010 and FY2011 rate set by the CTA Pension board is 10.69%.
-PricewaterhouseCoopers LLC, "Retirement Plan for CTA Employees: January 1, 2010 Actuarial Valuation," (Revised October 2010), p.
+The actual employer contribution as a percent of payroll is less than 12% in FY2010 due to the credit for pension obligation bond debt service payments.
+The FY2010 and FY2011 rate set by the CTA Pension Board is 10.69%.
+PricewaterhouseCoopers LLP, Retirement Plan for CTA Employees: January 1, 2011 Actuarial Valuation, p.
 1.

-^{} The State contribution has not kept pace with this 20-30% of TRS contribution guideline, but has remained flat at roughly \$65 million annually.
-See section below on Chicago Teachers' Retirement Fund Employer Contirbution Requirements.
+^{} The State contribution has not kept pace with this 20-30% of TRS contribution guideline, but remained flat at roughly \$65 million until FY2010.
+See section below on Chicago Teachers' Retirement Fund Employer Contribution Requirements.